fuseio/fuse-network/README.md

 Besides the original help, the following sections provide some example instructions how to get started for the different roles.

-##### Bootnode
+##### Node
-If you want to run a bootnode for the network, it only needs to have RPC and WS ports mapped out of the docker to the local machine, no account address is needed.
+If you want to run a node for the network, it only needs to have RPC and WS ports mapped out of the docker to the local machine, no account address is needed.

 ```
-$ docker run -ti -v $(pwd)/database:/data -v $(pwd)/config:/config/custom -p 30300:30300 -p 8545:8545 -p 8546:8546 fusenet/node --role bootnode --parity-args --node-key UNIQUE_NAME_FOR_NODE
+$ docker run -ti -v $(pwd)/database:/data -v $(pwd)/config:/config/custom -p 30300:30300 -p 8545:8545 -p 8546:8546 fusenet/node --role node --parity-args --node-key UNIQUE_NAME_FOR_NODE
 ```

 ##### Validator